REUSABILITY

 Simple Generator

-Create large datasets without loading all data into memory:
+Create large datasets without loading all data into memory.
+A generator function returns null to signal the end:

 Feature: Memory-efficient generator